Guide to Palate Expanders and Braces

 What Else Does a Palate Expander Help Correct?

 Palate expanders may also help correct other tooth and bite problems.
-If a patient has a very narrow upper arch, this may result in crowding of the teeth.
+If a patient has a very narrow palate or upper arch, this may result in crowding of the teeth.
 Expansion, in some patients, may help to create space for the teeth.

 Patients who have a very narrow upper arch may also experience a constricted airway.
 This can lead to breathing difficulties and sleep problems (including sleep apnea and snoring).
 Expanding the upper jaw may increase the size of the airway and help to facilitate less restrictive breathing.